 How does this apply to weight loss?
 Well in order to lose weight most experts will ask you how much do you want to lose (or the other way around, a doctor will tell you how much you have to lose), so that will be your long term goal, as well as fitting in smaller clothes could be another.
 Then you have short term goals like lose 1 pound in a week or walk 2 miles per day.
 Additionally, it’s essential to have a well-defined plan with actionable steps, such as visiting a doctor for guidance, considering options like getting a prescription for weight loss medication, and setting up a fitness schedule to ensure a comprehensive approach to your weight loss journey.
 In order to commit seriously and lose weight you need to write them down in a clear statement, just like you would do to improve your productivity.

 Track your progress so you stay motivated.
 Acknowledge where you came from and what you’ve achieved.
 Learn what works for you in order to spend your time wisely (either working or exercising).
 See how it applies for both. work and health.

 Don’t be too hard on yourself!
 You may not be able to make so many changes overnight.
-And you won’t see results overnight either.
+And you won’t lose weight and see results overnight either.
 Keep focused, be perseverant.
 And always check with your physician before starting any treatment.